JunjieLai/IS504_final_project/README.md

 ### 2. Data Collection

-Collects posts and comments from specified political subreddits using Reddit’s API (PRAW).
+Collects posts and comments from specified political subreddits using Reddit’s API (PRAW). **<mark>Please skip this step if you have already collected the data.</mark>**

 #### Configurable Parameters:
 - **democrat_subreddits** and **republican_subreddits**: Specify lists of subreddit names to collect data from each political group.